-Revenue for the year ended 30 September 2021 amounted to approximately HK\$5.6 million, representing a decrease of approximately HK\$10.6 million or approximately 65.4% as compared with that of approximately HK\$16.2 million for the corresponding period of last year.
-Such decrease was mainly driven by the decrease of the total fees for corporate finance advisory services provided by the Group which were due to the decrease of the total corporate finance advisory transactions.
+Revenue for the year ended 30 September 2022 amounted to approximately HK\$7.7 million, representing an increase of approximately HK\$2.1 million or approximately 37.5% as compared with that of approximately HK\$5.6 million for the corresponding period of last year.
+Such increase was mainly driven by the increase of the total fees for corporate finance advisory services provided by the Group which were due to the increase of the total corporate finance advisory transactions, in which some material transactions that induced higher servicing fee.